fierval/deep-reinforcement-learning/p2_continuous-control/Report.md

 ## Results

 Executed 2 runs.
 In the first run it took **114** episodes to solve the environment.
-In the second run it took only **75** episodes to acieve the goal of average 30+ reward, so I am not clear on why the environment is considered solved in n - 100 episodes.
+In the second run it took only **75** episodes to acieve the goal of the average 30+ reward, so I am not clear on why the environment is considered solved in n - 100 episodes.
 In the first case, it would mean the environment was solved even before training started running.

 Graphs below show two different training runs

 **Note:** The graphs below are created by TensorBoard.
-Since TensorBoard "pulses" at every timestamp and each episode consists of 1000 time slices, where training happens for every 10 timesteps every 20 timesteps, 1 episode = 20 * 1000 / 10 = 10 000 time steps.
-Rewards are collected **once per episode**, losses are collected **once per training step**
+Since TensorBoard "pulses" at every timestamp and each episode consists of 1000 timesteps, where training happens for every 10 timesteps every 20 timesteps, 1 episode = 10 * 1000 **recorded** timesteps.
+Rewards are collected **once per episode, i.e. once per 10000 timesteps**, losses are collected **once per timestep**

 Actor (critic) models for both runs are saved as `checkpoint_actor_run_xx.pth` and `checkpoint_critic_run_xx.ptrh`